Gather and Analyze your Research Data

 Data Analysis

 In clinical research, data analysis helps answer critical questions about patient outcomes, treatment efficacy, and healthcare delivery.
-Whether you’re working with quantitative data from surveys and electronic health records or qualitative data from interviews and focus groups, the goal is the same: to make sense of complexity and generate actionable knowledge.
+Quantitative critical questions may focus on the prevalence or patterns of a health condition or clinical practice (descriptive analysis), or on relationships between factors, such as the impact of a new care model on outcomes (inferential analysis).
+In contrast, qualitative critical questions explore the perspectives and experiences of patients, providers, or communities.
+Whether you’re working with quantitative data from surveys and electronic health records or qualitative data from interviews and focus groups, the goal is the same: to make sense of complexity and generate actionable knowledge to improve patient outcomes and healthcare delivery.

 For mixed methods research, analysis becomes even more dynamic.
 It involves integrating statistical rigour with narrative depth, i.e. quantitative findings might reveal trends, while qualitative insights explain the “why” behind those trends.
 This approach is compelling in community-based research, where understanding lived experiences is just as vital as measuring disparities.

-Data Cleaning and Descriptive Analysis
+Descriptive Analysis

 - Presentation: Data visualization in research by Subhanya Sivajothi, Research Knowledge and Skill Builder [Slides | Video | Libguide]